fedora-infra/mobile/README.md

 sometimes quicker just for making sure syntax is fine and everything typechecks.

-To just obtain an APK (without installing into the emulator), use `android:package-debug` or `android:package-release`.
+To just obtain an APK (without installing into the device), use `android:packageDebug`.
 You can install that APK to a physical device.

 ## Debugging